jaccomoc/jactl/docs/docs/integration-guide/overview.md

 The globals Map passed into `eval()` (and `run()`) will be then be the one that the script uses at runtime.
-This can be a different Map each time but should, obviously, contain an entry for each variable passed in at compile time or you will get a runtime error when the script tries to access a global variable not present in the map passed in.
+This can be a different Map each time but should, obviously, contain an entry for each variable passed in at compile time, or you will get a runtime error when the script tries to access a global variable not present in the map passed in.

 The `run()` method should be used in situations where you don't want to block the current thread (for example,